ilamuniz/ilamuniz/README_english.md

 ### Academic education:

-🎓  Master in Computer Science from Universidade Federal da Bahia.
+🎓  Master in Computer Science from Federal University of Bahia.

-🎓  Bachelor in Design from Universidade do Estado da Bahia.
+🎓  Bachelor in Design from State University of Bahia.

 ___